AlexsLemonade/scpca-nf/examples/README.md

 You can test your configuration setup by performing a test run with the example data that we have provided.

 We recommend using the example 10X dataset from a [human glioblastoma donor that was processed using the 10X Genomics' Next GEM Single Cell 3' Reagent Kits v3.1](https://www.10xgenomics.com/resources/datasets/2-k-sorted-cells-from-human-glioblastoma-multiforme-3-v-3-1-3-1-standard-6-0-0)(note: you may be prompted to provide an email and register upon navigating to the 10X downloads site).
-The fastq files for this example data can be downloaded from the following link: [Brain_Tumor_3p_fastqs.tar](https://cf.10xgenomics.com/samples/cell-exp/6.0.0/Brain_Tumor_3p/Brain_Tumor_3p_fastqs.tar).
-**Note:** These files will take approximately 10 GB of disk space upon download and expanding the tar file.
+The fastq files for this example data can be downloaded from the following link (**note:** These files will take approximately 10 GB of disk space upon download and expanding the tar file): [Brain_Tumor_3p_fastqs.tar](https://cf.10xgenomics.com/samples/cell-exp/6.0.0/Brain_Tumor_3p/Brain_Tumor_3p_fastqs.tar).

 Following download and unzipping of the fastq files, you will need to create a tab-separated values metadata file that looks like the following: